 Mr. Clowe was appointed to the Commission on November 13, 1998 by Governor George W. Bush.
 Governor Bush appointed him as chair of the Commission on March 21, 2000.
-Mr. Clowe's term on the Commission expires February 1, 2005.
+Mr. Clowe's term on the Commission expired February 1, 2005.
+Mr. Clowe continues to serve at the pleasure of the Governor.